Disclosure: We evaluate products and services independently, but we may receive a referral fee on the services featured on this page.

 The Parish Health Unit runs a clinic from 8 a.m. to 4:30 p.m.
 Monday through Friday, and you don’t need an appointment to show up for services.
 Some of the services offered at the clinic include family planning, nutrition screenings, pregnancy tests, and immunizations.
 Not all options are available every day, but STD testing is offered on most days.
 You can view the calendar on the website to see which services might be available on a particular day.

-This Parish Health Unit is only open from 8:00 a.m. to 4:30 p.m.
-Monday, Wednesday, and Friday for clinical services.
-STD testing is offered on all those days as well as family planning, immunizations, and WIC services.
+This clinic is only open from 8:00 a.m. to 4:30 p.m.
+Monday, Wednesday, and Friday.
+STD testing is offered on all those days and family planning, immunizations, and WIC services.
 You don’t need an appointment.

 Like Parish Health Units in nearby areas, this office offers numerous free health and wellness services, including STD testing.
-Testing is offered on Monday, Wednesday, Thursday, and Friday from 8:00 a.m. to 4:30 p.m. with the exception of government and major holidays.
+Testing is offered Monday through Friday from 8:00 a.m. to 4:30 p.m., except for government and major holidays.
 You don’t need an appointment, and the office also offers family planning, immunizations, and WIC services on those days.

 This community health center offers a variety of services, including primary care.
 It accepts health insurance, including Medicaid and Medicare.
-Patients without insurance can discuss affordable health care options with the staff, and the clinic offers sliding scale discounts.
+If you don’t have insurance, you can discuss affordable health care options with the staff, and the clinic offers sliding scale discounts.
 The office is open from 8:00 a.m. to 4:30 p.m. on most weekdays, but you do need an appointment.

 This CHC is part of the Access Health Louisiana Network.
 The providers here take insurance, but the center also has sliding-scale charges to help make care affordable to everyone.
-Primary care, behavioral health care, pediatrics, and women’s health services are all available, as are STD screenings.
+Primary care, behavioral health care, pediatrics, and women’s health services are available, as are STD screenings.
 The center operates Monday through Thursday from 8 a.m. to 4:30 p.m.
 On Fridays, it’s open until 5 p.m., and Saturday hours are 8 a.m. to noon.
-You do need an appointment.
+You need an appointment for service.